MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-create-a-credit-memo-for-a-fixed-asset-charge.md

 ---
-    title: How to Create a Credit Memo for a Fixed Asset Charge | Microsoft Docs
+    title: How to Create a Credit Memo for a Fixed Asset Charge
     description: If you need to fix an error on a fixed asset charge of an invoice, you can post a credit memo for the fixed asset charge.
 The following procedure shows how to create a credit memo for the fixed asset charge.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na